 See?
-Our formula is the only way to make sure the smartass marketing guys aren’t deceiving you by changing the size of the scoop, using bigger containers or decreasing the protein ratio.
+Check all those items to make sure the smartass marketing guys aren’t deceiving you by changing the size of the scoop, using bigger containers or decreasing the protein ratio.

-If you can find the Sprout Living Epic Protein (Original Flavor) priced at $24, you actually pay $0,065 per gram of protein.
-We’ve applied that equation to similar products from other brands and found out that the Epic Protein is just slightly above the market average.
+If you apply that same thinking to similar products from other brands, you will find out that the Epic Protein is just slightly above the market average.
 So even though the price looks high, you’re actually buying a high-quality, no-bullshit product for a reasonable price.

 Let’s do a quick recap: